tyo8/interval-matching-precomp_metric/README.md

 ### Fork Contributions
 This fork of the original repository contributes new functionality and makes significant changes to the code structure.
 #### Functionality
-- generalized to accept arbitrary (pre-computed) distance metrics in the bootstrapping case (see XX)
+- generalized to accept arbitrary (pre-computed) distance metrics in the bootstrapping case (see XX.py)
 - additional utilities for cycle registration over data bootstraps (see `create_ldm_images.py` and `generate_tag_subindex.py` in `utils_match`)
-- integration of cycle matching with statistical permutation testing (see XX)
+- integration of cycle matching with statistical permutation testing (see XX.py)
-- new modules for computation of Wasserstein variants (see XX)
+- new modules for computation of Wasserstein variants (see XX.py)
-- new visualizations of aggregated statistcs and distributions of bootstrapped cycles (see XX)
+- new visualizations of aggregated statistcs and distributions of bootstrapped cycles (see XX.py)
-- new toy examples (and corresponding manipulations) for validation and exploration (see XX)
+- new toy examples (and corresponding manipulations) for validation and exploration (see XX.py)
 #### Structure
 - split cycle-matching implementation into modular structure (see `compute.py`, `extract.py`, and `match.py` in `utils_match`)
 - re-factored script-style code into Pythonic functinoal programming style
-- optimized for integration with high-performance computing (HPC) environment (including bash scripts with example calls)
+- optimized for integration with high-performance computing (HPC) environment (including bash scripts with example calls: see `src_bash` below)
 - re-organized directory structure

+### Structure of the repository

+This repository is organised as follows.
+#### `modified_ripser`:
+Garcia-Redondo and Song's modifications to [Ripser](https://github.com/Ripser/ripser/tree/image-persistence-simple) [2] and [Riper-image](https://github.com/Ripser/ripser/tree/tight-representative-cycles) [3] needed to implement cycle matching.
+The changes constitute a single inserted line of code, which extracts a lexicographical refinement of indices correposding to simplices of persistence pairs.
+Garcia-Redondo and Song cede all credit for the files in these folders to the authors in [2] and [3].
+- ripser-image-persistence-simple: Line 474 is altered in `ripser-image-persistence-simple/ripser.cpp`.
+Forked from: [Riper-image](https://github.com/Ripser/ripser/tree/tight-representative-cycles)
+- ripser-tight-representative-cycles: Line 829 is altered in `ripseer-tight-representative-cycles/ripser.cpp`.
+Forked from: [Ripser](https://github.com/Ripser/ripser/tree/image-persistence-simple)
+#### `slurm_bash`: SLURM scripting at problem scale, including calls to Ripser
+- `bootstrap_distances.sh`:
+- `match_bootstraps.sh`:
+- `phom_bootstraps.sh`:
+- `prevwt_PDs.sh`:
+- `permtest_distances.sh`:
+- `prevalence.sh`:
+- `submit_bsdist_sbatch.sh`:
+- `submit_permdist_sbatch.sh`:
+- `submit_match_sbatch.sh`:
+- `submit_ripser_sbatch.sh`:
+#### `utils_match`: Prepare Ripser input, perform post-Ripser interval matching, and compute immediate derivative values from match data
+- `compute.py`:
+- `create_ldm_images.py`:
+- `extract.py`:
+- `generate_subindex.py`:
+- `matching.py`:
+- `prevalence.py`:
+#### `visualization`: Visualize persistence and cycle-match output data, define and calculate quantities of post-hoc analysis
+- `bootstrap_dists.py`:
+- `compare_topostats.py`:
+- `diagram_distances.py `:
+- `distributional_summaries.py`:
+- `prevwt_PD.py`:
+- `toy_models.py`:

+## Preparations

 ### About C++

 C++ is a general-purpose programming language which has object-oriented, generic, and functional features in addition to facilities for low-level memory manipulation.
 It is the language chosen for the codes Ripser [2] and Ripser-image [3].
 The C++ files for those, with a slight modification needed to implement cycle matching, can be found in the folder `modified ripser`.

-### About Python
-Python is a high-level, general-purpose programming language.
-It is the language we use for our code for cycle matching: the 'match' directory defines a small cycle-matching python module.

-## Preparations

 ### Compiling the C++ programmes
 Before running the code to perform cycle matching in this repository, one needs to compile the C++ files in the `modified ripser` folder.
 For that